jstndhouk/CommentsPage/README.md

 ## Technologies
 This application is written in HTML, CSS, and JavaScript.
 It uses bootstrap for the form components.
 It also uses the following JavaScript packages: Express, Sqlite3, and Jest for testing.

+## Future Development
+For future development, I would like to do the following:

+* Add a delete button on each comment to remove them.
+Make sure to ask the user if they are sure they want to delete the comment

+* Add an edit button for each comment to change the content of the message only.
+This can also modify the date on the comment.

+* Add a delete all button near the top of the page.
+Again make sure to ask the user if they are sure they want to remove all comments.
+This can take advantage of the given delete route.

+* Add a footer to give credit to the developer :)

+* If more content were to be added, I would implement React to handle components, state, etc..

+* Implement real-time updating without refreshing the page.

+* Filtering to find comments by a specific user

+* Filtering to find comments by a created date.

+* Make the page look a little prettier with some fancy CSS :)

+* Finish a jest test for the creation of a comment.

 ## Review
 To review the code, please go to the [Repository](https://github.com/jstndhouk/CommentsPage).